ChinlabLiCsCode/MonitoringDatabase/README.md

 To add a new device to be monitored you only need a config file that specifies information about the device and a [deviceType]Controller.py file that directly communicates with it.

 ## config file

+### Location
+The path to any devices config file should be \configs\DeviceTypeConfigs\DeviceNameConfigs\DeviceNameConfigConfigNum.yml

+where configNum should be an integer specigiying which config file you are using if you have multiple config files for the same device

+### Device Config
-The config file should be a .yml file formatted in the following way:
+The config file for a specific device should be a .yml file formatted in the following way:

     SN: "Serial Number"